4 Classification: Alternative Techniques

 decisionplot(model, x, class_var = "class",

-The plots show that a network with 4 neurons performs well, while a larger number of neurons leads to overfitting the training data.
+The plots show that a network with 4 and 6 neurons performs well, while a larger number of neurons leads to overfitting the training data.

 4.13 More Information on Classification with R